camwestwood/xapi/common_structures.md

 ### Object.B
 Common entity identifier: Object.B

-This object pattern describes he activity that has been completed.Examples of valid object.definition vocabulary  Activity object Types are listed on the [vocabularies](vocabulary.md) page.
+This object pattern describes an activity that has been completed.
+Examples of valid object.definition vocabulary Activity object Types are listed on the [vocabularies](vocabulary.md) page.

 <table>